sgchun/nps/README.md

    ./nps_check.sh last testdata/Test1/npsdat/ 0 20 40 60
    ```

-   The description of individual steps and parameters are as below.

-   3.1. **Transform data to the decorrelated "eigenlocus" space.** This is one of the most time-consuming steps of NPS.
-The first argument to `nps_decor.job` is the NPS data directory, in this case, `testdata/Test1/npsdat/`.
-The second argument is the window shift.
-We recommend running NPS four times on shifted windows and merging the results in the last step.
-Specifically, we recommend shifting analysis windows by 0, WINSZ \* 1/4, WINSZ \* 2/4 and WINSZ \* 3/4 SNPs, where WINSZ is the size of analysis window.
-For test set #1, we use the WINSZ of 80, thus window shifts should be `0`, `20`, `40` and `60`.
-        ```bash
-        ./run_all_chroms.sh sge/nps_decor.job testdata/Test1/npsdat/ 0
-        ./run_all_chroms.sh sge/nps_decor.job testdata/Test1/npsdat/ 20
-        ./run_all_chroms.sh sge/nps_decor.job testdata/Test1/npsdat/ 40
-        ./run_all_chroms.sh sge/nps_decor.job testdata/Test1/npsdat/ 60

-        # Check the results of last step
-        ./nps_check.sh last testdata/Test1/npsdat/ 0 20 40 60
-        ```

-   3.2. **Prune correlations across windows.** This step prunes the correlation between genotypes across adjacent windows in the eigenlocus space by running `nps_prune.job` job.
-The first argument is the NPS data directory (`testdata/Test1/npsdat/`) and the second argument is the window shift (`0`, `20`, `40` or `60`).

-        ```bash
-        ./run_all_chroms.sh sge/nps_prune.job testdata/Test1/npsdat/ 0
-        ./run_all_chroms.sh sge/nps_prune.job testdata/Test1/npsdat/ 20
-        ./run_all_chroms.sh sge/nps_prune.job testdata/Test1/npsdat/ 40
-        ./run_all_chroms.sh sge/nps_prune.job testdata/Test1/npsdat/ 60

-        # Check the results of last step
-        ./nps_check.sh last testdata/Test1/npsdat/ 0 20 40 60
-        ```

-   3.3. **Separate GWAS-significant partition.** The partition of GWAS-significant associations will be separated out from the rest of association signals.
-The first argument is the NPS data directory (`testdata/Test1/npsdat/`) and the second argument is the window shift (`0`, `20`, `40` or `60`).
-        ```bash
-        ./run_all_chroms.sh sge/nps_gwassig.job testdata/Test1/npsdat/ 0
-        ./run_all_chroms.sh sge/nps_gwassig.job testdata/Test1/npsdat/ 20
-        ./run_all_chroms.sh sge/nps_gwassig.job testdata/Test1/npsdat/ 40
-        ./run_all_chroms.sh sge/nps_gwassig.job testdata/Test1/npsdat/ 60

-        # Check the results of last step
-        ./nps_check.sh last testdata/Test1/npsdat/ 0 20 40 60
-        ```

 4. **Partition the rest of data.** We define the partition scheme by running `npsR/nps_prep_part.R`.
 The first argument is the NPS data directory (`testdata/Test1/npsdat/`) and the second argument is the window shift (`0`, `20`, `40` or `60`).
 The third and last arguments are the numbers of partitions.
 We recommend 10-by-10 double-partitioning on the intervals of eigenvalues of projection and estimated effect sizes in the eigenlocus space, thus last two arguments are `10` and `10`:
    ```
    Rscript npsR/nps_prep_part.R testdata/Test1/npsdat/ 0 10 10